Cracked paw pads

 Today I'm writing for some advice on food and allergies.
 In the past two months the male pup, Chance, has developed very red paws.
 They sometimes crack and bleed.
 I have been told by two vets that it may be allergies.

 One vet wanted to do a very expensive blood test, the other wanted to wait on the blood test and just put the dog on a hypoallergenic diet & antibiotics.
-If the diet did not show results in six weeks, then the expensive blood test.
-I have chosen to do the later, as of yesterday I have him back on the Blue Buffalo Salmon food that he had been on while fighting the mange.

 My question is: Are the Blue Buffalo foods hypoallergenic?

 If not what hypoallergenic dog foods have you had good luck with?

 Also any advice and experience anyone has had on this paw/allergy, please pass on.
 I am all ears.